kenschenke/Pascal65/docs/docs/langref/variables.md

 ## Initial Value

 If no initial value is specified, a variable's initial value is defined by its type.
-Integers are zero, boolean is false, and characters are zero.
+Integers are zero, boolean is false, characters are zero, and strings are an empty string.
 To specify a different value, use an equal sign followed by the value.
 For example:

 ```
 ch : Char = 'a';
 flag : Boolean = true;
 i : Integer = 5;
+name : String = 'John Smith';
 ```

 The initial value must be a literal value or a constant.
 The following are errors.